 The variations of processing, differences of planting soil, and location of these later generation plants are the main elements that used to grade the quality of various Da Hong Pao teas.

 Yancha, tea of the Rock

 The finer Da Hong Pao tea is called Yancha, teas of the big rocks, denoting origins that are in the heights rather than on the plains.
 The more difficult growing environment in the patches of land or steppes in the hills yield a lot more taste elements in the leaves, rather than just tannic and bitter “strength” of those from lower lands.
 The varieties under this subcategory generally give a shorter, but more robust impression both in the aroma and in the taste, as compared with other oolong teas.
 This has to do with the plucks of the particular local cultivars as treated in the production style popularly adapted there, with high fire and aggressively swift handling of the leaves.

 Yancha tea features the fresh fragrance of green tea and the mellow sweetness of black tea.
-With its lovely flowery aromas and health benefits, it was offered to emperors as a gift more than 1,000 years ago.
+With its lovely flowery aromas and health benefits, it has been offered and tribute to emperors as a gift more than 1,000 years ago.
 It was enjoyed by Europeans when it was introduced to Europe in the 18th century.
 Da Hong Pao is one of the best Wuyi Yancha of oolong teas.